Harry Flournoy: Sports

+the year following the 1966 Championship win.

 Flournoy made history when his team won the 1966 NCAA Division I National Championship game against the University of Kentucky with the first ever all Black starting lineup.
 The team was coached by Hall of Fame coach Don Haskins.
 He injured his knee during the first quarter of the game, however following the victory he appeared on the cover of Sports Illustrated rebounding over Pat Riley.
 Texas Western Miners was the first college team inducted into the Naismith Basketball Hall of Fame in 2007.

 In the 2006 film Glory Road, about the 1966 championship team, Flournoy was portrayed by Mehcad Brooks.

 Harry remains one of only two UTEP players to record 300+ rebounds in two consecutive seasons.
-Jim "Bad News" Barnes is the other.
+All-American Jim "Bad News" Barnes is the other.
 In three years as a starter his teams won 70 games and lost only 13 games.